hashicorp/terraform-provider-vsphere/website/docs/r/compute_cluster_vm_affinity_rule.html.markdown

 [`mandatory`](#mandatory) flag.

 host within a cluster.
-When configured, vSphere DRS will make a best effort to ensure that the virtual machines run on the same host, or prevent any -> An affinity rule can only be used to place virtual machines on the same _non-specific_ hosts.
+When configured, vSphere DRS will make a best effort -> An affinity rule can only be used to place virtual machines on the same _non-specific_ hosts.
 It cannot be used to pin virtual machines to a host.
 To enable this capability, use the